Strath Haven High School

 Strath Haven High School (also abbreviated as SHHS) is a four-year public high school in Wallingford, Delaware County, Pennsylvania, enrolling about 1,200 students.
 SHHS is the only high school in the Wallingford-Swarthmore School District.
 The school exhibits particular excellence in its special education program, connections to Swarthmore College and technical schools, and strong music and football programs.
-As of 2025, the current principal is Andrew Benzing.
+As of 2025, the principal is Andrew Benzing.

 History

 Strath Haven High School is the product of a 1983 merger between the former Swarthmore High School and Nether Providence High School.
 In 1971, Pennsylvania state officials had determined that Wallingford and Nether Providence school districts had too small enrollments to maintain an independent existence.
 By 1980, enrollment in Swarthmore High school had dropped to the point that maintaining separate middle and high schools was no longer feasible.
 Because it had smaller enrollment, the district closed Swarthmore High over bitter and acrimonious public protest.
 (Many parents, opposed to the decision, attempted to form Swarthmore School, a private high school on the former Swarthmore campus.)
 To mollify those opposed, the district officially closed Nether Providence High School as well, and created an entirely new school on the former Nether Providence campus, named after Strath Haven manor on the Thomas Leiper Estate.

 In 2005, the School District of Philadelphia selected then-principal Albert Bichner as Superintendent of High Schools.
 In response, the school promoted assistant principal Mary Jo Yannacone, who remained principal until June 2018, when she became Assistant Superintendent for Springfield School District.
 The school was then temporarily led by Andrea LaPira until the selection of Greg Hilden in 2020.